Dr. Arden Handler

 Dr. Alan Schwartz

-Associate Professor and Director of Research, College of Medicine
+Professor, Associate Head, and Director of Research, College of Medicine

-Alan Schwartz, PhD is an Associate Professor and Director of Research in the Department of Medical Education.
+Dr. Alan Schwartz, PhD is the Michael Reese Endowed Professor of Medical Education, and Associate Head and Director of Research in the Department of Medical Education.
 He holds a joint appointment in the Department of Pediatrics.
 His education includes a BA in Cognitive Science and Women’s Studies, an MS in organizational behavior, and a PhD in Cognitive Psychology.
 Dr. Schwartz’s research focuses on medical decision making by patients and physicians; he teaches decision making, leadership, and quantitative data analysis to health professions faculty.
-He serves on the editorial board of the journal Medical Decision Making,and has served on the executive boards of the Society for Medical Decision Making and the Society for Judgment and Decision Making.
+He is the Editor-in-Chief of the journals Medical Decision Making and Medical Decision Making Policy & Practice, and has served on the executive boards of the Society for Medical Decision Making and the Society for Judgment and Decision Making.

 Dr. Gregory Thatcher